SamuraiSigma/mac0499/monograph/README.md

 ## PDF creation

-Assuming the user is using a Unix system and has `latexmk` installed, a PDF of the monograph can be generated with:
+Assuming the user is on a Unix system and has `latexmk` installed, a PDF of the monograph can be generated with:

     $ make